 Current Status of MFF Gulf offshore permits –

-Manna Fish Farms actively continues pursuit of our Gulf of Mexico Federal permits, refining species and participating in a detailed analysis of our site alternatives.
-At present, Manna is on course to operate the one of the first federally permitted off shore fish farm in the Gulf of Mexico with a preferred site twenty-three (23) miles south of Pensacola, Florida
+Manna Fish Farms actively continues pursuit of our Gulf Federal permits, and with our full applications submitted and deemed complete we are currently waiting for the NEPA process to begin.
+At present, Manna is on course to operate one of the first federally permitted commercial-scale offshore fish farms in the Gulf of Mexico, with a preferred site approximately twenty-six (26) miles southeast of Pensacola, Florida.

-NOAA/NOS/NCCOS/Marine Spatial Planning has recently completed an Alternative Site Analysis for Manna’s Gulf of Mexico sites.
+NOAA/NOS/NCCOS/Marine Spatial has completed an Alternative Site Analysis for our Gulf site, looking closely at Manna’s proposed locations in the area.
 The thorough report will be uploaded to our website shortly.
-Utilizing the latest tools and computer data sets and overlays, a close and careful analysis of the Manna Fish Farm’s Gulf of Mexico proposed offshore site has recently been completed.
-Manna is currently working to site our farm in the least impactful location, with negligible conflict.
+Utilizing the latest tools and computer data sets and overlays, a close and careful analysis of the Manna Fish Farms’ Gulf proposed offshore site has been completed.
+We are working to site our farm in the least impactful location, with negligible conflicts.
 We are currently in the process of coordinating public outreach meetings to share and explain the report.

-Manna’s Gulf Offshore plans entail five (5) phases of development – with a total of eighteen (12) submersible cages to be installed by the end of phase V, during a five (5) year build out, with full deployments estimated by 2027.
-Phase I will study two (2) submerged cages followed by three (3) – four (4) cages in the following year, until full build out is reached.
-100% Transparency of our environmental monitoring is committed, and plans are subject to adjustment down accordingly.
+Manna’s Gulf offshore plans entail four (4) phases of development – with a total of twelve (12) submersible net pens to be installed by the end of Phase IV, during a five (5) year build out, with full deployments estimated by 2029.
+Phase I will study two (2) submersible net pens as proof of concept, followed by two (2) – four (4) net pens added incrementally in the following years, until full build out is reached.
+100% Transparency of our environmental monitoring is committed.